The other day I asked my kids what 10 things they love most about homeschooling.

 This means that even with a full extracurricular activities schedule, my kids still end up with plenty of free time.

 For my daughter, this means she is able to pursue her other interests.
 Creative writing, curating playlists as she’s listening to music, experimenting with new recipes in the kitchen, and developing new choreography are activities she engages in during this free time.
-As an introvert, she’s able to use this much needed alone time to recharge and feel energized for when she’s engaging in her more extraverted activities.
+As an introvert, she’s able to use this much-needed alone time to recharge and feel energized, which helps sustain her during the times she’s engaging in her more extroverted activities.

 My son loves board and card games, learning about cars, and (yes!), playing video games.
 And while he mostly prefers being surrounded by friends to spending time alone, this downtime to play, create, and explore provides wonderful outlets for him as well.